The local tour guide job isn’t for everyone.

 If you like camping, create a ready-made experience for potential area campers that includes a tent, sleeping bags, and anything else that they would need to take a 3-4 day camping trip.

-• Generate an itinerary
+3. Generate an interesting itinerary

 You’ll see far more interest in your tour if you provide potential clients with an itinerary of planned stops, lessons and/or demonstrations.